 - Mini Paint Roller and Tray

 How to Paint an Outdoor Rug Like a Pro

 Select your paint colors.
-I originally chose a black and white color palette (the exact colors are listed above in the materials list), but at the last minute, I decided to change the inside pattern to gray.
-I mixed the original black and white paint that I purchased to create a light gray, which saved some money.
+I originally chose a black-and-white color palette (the exact colors are listed above in the materials list), but I decided to change the inside pattern to gray at the last minute.
+I mixed the original black and white paint I purchased to create a light gray, saving some money.

 The sky is the limit with your color options, although consider the fact that darker colors will be hotter on your feet during the warmest months.
 A sophisticated pastel or bright color could be a really fun addition to the pattern.